HildoBijl/stepwise/packages/physics-core/src/Unit/README.md

 - `hasStandardPrefixes()` checks if the prefixes in all elements are the standard ones.
 (So that's mostly "none" but for the unit "g" the prefix has to be "k" since the standard unit for mass is "kg".)
 - `isInStandardUnits()` checks if all units are standard.
 So we may not use `bar` but we may use `Pa`.
 Prefixes are allowed: `mPa` is OK here.
 - `isInStandardForm()` combines the previous two: checks if all units are standard with their standard prefixes. `Pa` is allowed but `mPa` is not.
-- `isInBaseUnits()` checks if only the seven base units are used.
+- `isInUnitDefinitions()` checks if only the seven base units are used.
 Prefixes are allowed.
 - `isInBaseForm()` checks if only the seven base units are used, with their standard prefixes.